timurI007/client_control/README.md

 ## About Project

-Realisation of a test task for a Middle+ PHP developer.
+Realisation of a test task.
 Task is this:

 1) Authorization of employees in the system
 2) VIEW UPDATE DELETE operations with clients